We have added size 3X and 4X t-shirts to the new Gitmo line at rushlimbaugh.com.

 Rush, I'll even pay extra.

-Well, we tried to do this for the same price, but we just, you know, we're we're bound by the capitalist system and our wholesale suppliers.
+Well, we tried to do this for the same price, but we just, you know, we're bound by the capitalist system and our wholesale suppliers.

-The first two t-shirts uh on the front, it says Club Gitmo on the back says your tropical retreat from the stress of jihad.
+On the back says your tropical retreat from the stress of jihad.

-We have added a third t-shirt now on the front, it says Club Gitmo.
+We have added a third t-shirt now.

 On the back, I got my free Koran and prayer rug at Gitmo.

-That's for Dick Durbin, who uh so concerned about the air conditioning being turned on and off at uh Club Gitmo, but it's all there for you at Rushlimbaugh.com as well as our uh as well as our podcasts continuing.
+That's for Dick Durbin, who is so concerned about the air conditioning being turned on and off at Club Gitmo.

-And uh that's uh that's just going great guns too.
+And that's just going great guns too.

 So I wanted to fill you in on this, and I'm really happy to be able to do it.